gautham-98/3DBbox/README.md

-# 3D Bounding Box Estimation from RGB-D Data
+# 3D Bounding Box Estimation

 Anchor-based method for predicting 3D bounding boxes given an instance segmentation mask, RGB image and point cloud.
 Achieves a 3D IoU of 40.5% and a mean corner distance of 26.8cm.